Hoffmann77/home_assistant_enphase_gateway/README.md

       \
       Then open the *System options* on the Envoy Integrations menu (3 vertical dots).
 In the System options panel de-activate the *Enable Newly Added Entities* option to turn it off.
 This will cause the Envoy Intgeration to ignore autodetect updates and keep the configured IP address.
 Make sure the Envoy is using a fixed IP address to avoid loosing connection if it changes its IP.

 # Limitations
+* #### Multiple integrations
-This custom integration uses a different domain than the "enphase_envoy" core integration.
+  - This custom integration uses a different domain than the "enphase_envoy" core integration.
-Thereby it **does not** overwrite the "enphase_envoy" core integration.
+  - Thereby it **does not** overwrite the "enphase_envoy" core integration.
+  - Running two or more integrations accessing your Enphase gateway will result in unexpected behaviour and errors.

 # Tribute